 Timothy’s vision for Nambour is as a vibrant hub for small business.
 He would like to see the Sunshine Coast Council move closer to the coast and the building they currently occupy converted into a University Campus.
 Timothy believes that the location is ideal with its position close to the Rail/Bus interchange and the Library.
 The change to Nambour with four or five thousand students in town would be incredible for the business community.

-Tim’s appreciates the deep sense of community in Nambour.
+Tim appreciates the deep sense of community in Nambour.

 Timothy was born in the Nambour Hospital not long after his parents moved here in 1952 and he has grown up in this community, firstly participating in a number of community and sporting clubs and then graduating to the management of sports teams and the clubs themselves.
 He married a local girl who was also born in Nambour, we have two grown boys who are now married.
-Tim and Leanne are the very proud grandparents of two beautiful grand-daughters who they adore.
+Tim and Lee-anne are the very proud grandparents of two beautiful grand-daughters and one grandson who they adore.